-The Jay Heritage Center is proud to host the 20th anniversary of this exceptional Black History Month event on February 28th from 5:30 – 8:30 pm.
-Once again, the African American Heritage Advisory Board will present awards to iconic African American citizens who have made significant contributions to Westchester County and beyond.
-An inspiring video tribute will serve as the centerpiece of the evening, along with the special artistic talent of young people.
+The Jay Heritage Center was proud to host the 20th anniversary of this exceptional Black History Month event on February 28th from 5:30 – 8:30 pm.
+Once again, the African American Heritage Advisory Board presented awards to iconic African American citizens who have made significant contributions to Westchester County and beyond.
+An inspiring video tribute served as the centerpiece of the evening, along with the special artistic talent of young people.

 Barbara Edwards, Chair of the African American Advisory Board, reflected on another celebration of the valuable contributions of the African American community in Westchester.
 “As we celebrate the victories of men and women who believed in the idea of a just and fair America, we remember that, throughout history, our success has been driven by bold individuals who were willing to speak out and change the status quo,” said Edwards.
 “Black Americans’ beautiful legacy of courage, sacrifice and integrity in the face of injustice continues to move our country closer to fulfilling its promise.”